markNZed/processism-react-three/storyboard.md

 ## 43.2.
 Animation
 The video begins with a visual sequence of dynamic relations that animate an entity within another entity.
 This animation highlights the recursive nature of the relations, forming a hierarchical loop where the processes at one level influence and are influenced by processes at another level.
 The camera might zoom in and out to show how these nested entities interact in a self-referential cycle.
 ## 43.3.
 Narration
 In the late 20th century, philosophy developed a concept known as post-structuralism.
-Post-structuralism emerged during a time of great debate in academia, particularly around whether human behavior is primarily conditioned by the environment or governed by innate, universal capacities, such as language, that develop in all healthy individuals.
+Post-structuralism emerged during a time of great debate in academia, the debate centered on human behavior as conditioned by the environment or governed by innate, universal capacities, such as language.

 Post-structuralism challenged the notion of fixed structures, whether in language, society, or the mind.
-Instead, it introduced the idea that these structures are fluid, dynamic, and often self-referential, leading to a more complex understanding of human behavior and social systems.
+Instead os looking for internal or external structures, post-structuralism introduced the idea that structures are fluid, dynamic, and often self-referential, leading to a more complex understanding of human behavior and social systems.

 This idea of fluid, self-referential structures aligns with the concept of impredicativity in relational biology.
-Impredicativity describes situations where a process or entity is defined in terms of itself, creating a hierarchical loop.
-In such a loop, higher-level structures are influenced by and simultaneously shape lower-level processes, resulting in a dynamic, recursive relationship.
+Impredicativity describes situations where a process or entity is defined in terms of itself.
+Multiple impredicative loops can form hierarchies.
 For example, consider an individual within a society.
 The individual's behavior is shaped by social norms, but these norms are themselves influenced by the collective behaviors of individuals.
 This creates a loop of influence, where society and the individual continuously redefine each other.

 In this visual metaphor, we see how an entity exists within another entity, each influencing the other in a self-referential cycle.
 This hierarchical impredicativity echoes the post-structuralist view that structures are not fixed but are constantly being redefined by the very elements they contain.

 Post-structuralism and the concept of hierarchical impredicativity both challenge traditional, linear models of causation.
 They invite us to consider how complex systems — whether social, biological, or cognitive — are shaped by recursive, self-referential processes.
-These ideas expand our understanding of how entities relate to one another within hierarchies and how these relationships are far more intricate and interdependent than they might first appear.
+These ideas expand our understanding of how entities relate to one another within hierarchies and how these relationships are far more interdependent than they might first appear.
 This opens up possibilities for resolving paradox such as individual agency within society, and extended cognition where the process of thinking extends beyond the boundary of an embodied brain.

 # 44. Scene: Agency
 ## 44.1.
 Objective